hyperion-project/hyperion.docs/docs/en/json/Authentication.md

 Authentication` options is checked).
 Your application can also [request a token](#request-a-token) via the API.

-### Authorization Check
+### Authentication Check

-Callers can check whether authorization is required to work with the API, by sending:
+Callers can check whether authentication is required to work with the API, by sending:
 ```json
 {
     "command" : "authorize",